The Triangle Dance Challenge Is The Latest Viral Craze

 — The Viral Planet (@theviralplanet) March 17, 2019

-And the triangle dance challenge is not just an American fad being done by kids as ABC6 Action News shared a video of three construction workers in Cornwall, a region in southwest England, who successfully completed the challenge with the help of his co-workers.
+And the triangle dance challenge is not just an American fad being done by kids, as ABC6 Action News shared a video of three construction workers in Cornwall, a region in southwest England, who successfully completed the challenge with the help of his co-workers.

 Rory Lewis and two friends taped themselves doing the triangle dance to the song “Milkshake” by Kelis, and boasted that they accepted and completed the challenge.